Skip to main content

 ECON 395.
 Special Topics in Economics.
 1-4 Credits.

 Specific topic will vary from year to year; some years an important development in economic theory, other years, a significant issue in economic policy.
 Repeatable to 20 credits.
-Prerequisites: ECON 210.
+Prerequisite: ECON 210.
 Repeatable to 20.00 credits.
 On demand.

 ECON 411.
 Economic Forecasting.
 3 Credits.